 If your pet has vomited, inspect the vomit for fish and collect what you can to bring to your vet for evidence and possible identification

-If your pet is paralysed, check your pets gum colour and depth of breathing and if the gums are bluer than normal or it isn’t breathing, conduct rescue breathing (see chapter on CPR)
+If your pet is paralysed, check your pet's gum colour and depth of breathing and if the gums are bluer than normal or it isn’t breathing, conduct rescue breathing (click here for CPR instruction)

 What to expect at the vet

-Your vet will possibly induce vomiting if your pet is sufficiently alert to do this.
+Your vet will induce vomiting if your pet is sufficiently alert to do this.